Arturo Frondizi: Educational policy

+The debate over state support for parochial education had deep historical roots.
 Following the university reform of 1918, Argentine education, especially at university level, became more independent of the government, as well as the influential Catholic Church.
-The church began to re-emerge in country's secular educational system during Perón's rule, when catechism was reintroduced in public schools, and parochial institutions began receiving subsidies.
-A sudden reversal in the policy in 1954 helped lead to Perón's violent overthrow, however, after which his earlier, pro-clerical policies were reinstated by Aramburu.
+The church began to re-emerge in the country's secular educational system during Perón's rule, when catechism was reintroduced in public schools, and parochial institutions began receiving subsidies.
+A sudden reversal in the policy in 1954 helped lead to Perón's violent overthrow, however, after which his earlier, pro-clerical policies were reinstated by his successor, Pedro Eugenio Aramburu.